SirWumpus/post4/README.md

 The default numeric input/output base is decimal (base 10).
 Setting variable `BASE` will change the default radix used for numeric I/O, which can be between between 2 and 36, eg. `16 BASE !` sets hexadecimal.
 There are four shorthand words `BINARY`, `OCTAL`, `DECIMAL`, and `HEX` that set `BASE` to 2, 8, 10, or 16 repectively.

-Regardless of the current value of `BASE`, it is possible to input numbers in one of the four common bases without having to change the value of `BASE`.
+Regardless of the current value of `BASE`, it is possible to input numbers in one of the three common bases without having to change the value of `BASE`.
 Prefixing a number with `%`, `#`, `$` can set a binary, decimal, or hex value; an optional minus sign given after the prefix to indicate a negative number.
 For example:

         %1111111  = #127  = $7f  = $000000000000007f
         %-1111111 = #-127 = $-7f = $ffffffffffffff81